By: Amanda Ringler on February 1st, 2021

 - Nu-Wool Energy Care Cellulose Insulation is made for either contractors or the DIY homeowner.
 The material helps to reduce air-infiltration while reducing energy bills.
 The R-Value for this material varies between R-13 and R-60 depending on the thickness applied.

 - ECOCELL cellulose batts are commonly used to insulate sidewalls of residential or commercial buildings.
 They can also be installed in rim joists, attics, or floors.
-The batts are Class A fire rated and contain and EPA registered fungicide to resist the growth of mold.
+The batts are Class A Fire Rated and contain, and EPA registered fungicide to resist the growth of mold.
 The material is a thermal material and helps cut down on outside and room-to-room noise.
-A 3.5 inch thermal batt has an R-Value of R-13 and a 5.5 inch thermal batt has an R-Value of R-20.
+A 3.5-inch thermal batt has an R-Value of R-13, and a 5.5-inch thermal batt has an R-Value of R-20.

 - ECOCELL blankets are used to insulate basements, crawl spaces, poured concrete and cement block rooms, and other areas where framing and wallboard is not desired.
-The material doesn’t contain any harmful airborne particles, is Class A fire rated, and contains a fungicide to resist mold growth.
+The material doesn’t contain any harmful airborne particles, is Class A Fire Rated, and contains a fungicide to resist mold growth.
 It is made from 70 percent recycled content consisting of recycled and renewable fibers – post-consumer newspaper.
-A 1.5 inch blanket has an R-Value of R-6 and a 2.5 inch blanket’s R-Value is R-10.
+A 1.5-inch blanket has an R-Value of R-6, and a 2.5-inch blanket’s R-Value is R-10.

-Choosing the Best Insulation for Your Home
+Choosing the Best Cellulose Insulation Brand for Your Home